Utah Independent American Party: 2024

-During the 2024 United States Senate election in Utah UIAP candidate Carlton Bowen was given a spot during the debates between Republican candidate John Curtis and Democratic candidate Caroline Gleich.
-Bowen campaigned on reducing the size of National monument protected areas, for rejecting any and all environmental protections, and being stringently pro-life with no-exceptions to rape or incest.
-Bowen ultimately got 5.74% of the vote.
-During the 2024 Utah gubernatorial election the party ran Tommy Williams who got 1.84% of the vote.
+During the 2024 United States Senate election in Utah, UIAP candidate Carlton Bowen polled high enough to be given a spot on the Utah Debate Commission (UDC) sponsored debate, alongside Republican candidate John Curtis and Democratic candidate Caroline Gleich.
+Bowen campaigned on reducing the size of National monument protected areas, for rejecting any and all environmental protections, and for his opposition to abortion even in cases of rape or incest.
+Bowen ultimately received 5.74% of the vote.
+During the 2024 Utah gubernatorial election, the party's candidate, Tommy Williams, received 1.84% of the vote.

 Criticism

-After the 2016 election the UIAP saw a surge in registration, however, UIAP's voter registration and performance in polls is highly exaggerated due to Independent and Unaffiliated voters mistakenly registering for the party as anyone who registers as "Independent" actually registers for the UIAP.
-Utah County clerk Josh Daniels said that "90% of people who are registered with the IAP don’t realize they’re registered with an actual political party."
-For example, in 2022 there where 61,321 registered members of the UIAP, despite the party only having 9,194 active voters.
-This became a more serious problem in 2021 when the Utah state government passed a bill that cut off Utahns’ ability to switch political party affiliation months before primary elections, which saw a huge surge in the party's numbers as voters thought registering as "Independent" meant being an Independent Voter.
-This and fact that the vast majority of registered members aren't remotely in line with the party's views has been admitted by the party's chairman Greg Duerden but that regardless it fulfills their divine mission of abolishing the two major parties, as outlined in Smith's prophecy.
+After the 2016 presidential election, the UIAP saw a surge in registration, though it is believed that UIAP's voter registration and performance in polls is exaggerated due to independent and unaffiliated voters mistakenly registering for the party.
+Utah County clerk Josh Daniels said that "90% of people who are registered with the [U]IAP don't realize they're registered with an actual political party."
+For example, in 2022, there were 61,321 registered members of the UIAP, despite the party only having 9,194 active voters.
+This became a more serious problem in 2021 when the Utah state government passed a bill that cut off Utahns' ability to switch political party affiliation months before primary elections, which saw a huge surge in the party's numbers as voters thought registering as a party member meant that they were registered as independent voters.